 deer at your doorstep, seals, otters and dolphins on the coast under the Broch, occasionally whales, orcas and basking sharks; sea kayaking and tours; opportunities for extraordinary landscape photography; several world-class restaurants in the wider area.

 The German owner Reiner Luyken has been living in Achiltibuie for 30 years.
-He works as a foreign correspondent for the magazine "Die Zeit" and writes the column "Mail from Achiltibuie".
+He worked as a foreign correspondent for the magazine "Die Zeit" and wrote the column "Mail from Achiltibuie".
 He is the author of the book "Schotten dicht - Nachrichten aus Schottland und Achiltibuie".